Goodka7/Threat-Hunting-TOR-/README.md

 ## Response Taken

-TOR usage was confirmed on the endpoint `threat-hunt-lab` by the user `labuser`.
+TOR usage was confirmed on the endpoint `hardmodevm` by the user `labuser`.
 The device was isolated, and the user's direct manager was notified.

 ---